There are plenty of reasons you might choose to work full-time while pursuing a PhD.

 Here are some things to remember.

 It doesn’t matter what field your research is in, what your job is or what your dissertation is all about.
-Many successful people throughout history found their success by creating personalized and comfortable routines for themselves.
+Many successful people throughout history found their success by creating personalized and comfortable routines for them.
 Associating a particular place and time of day with productivity is a smart way to slip into the right frame of mind, instead of stealing time wherever you can find it and hoping inspiration comes to you.

 You’ve been in academia for a few years, so this isn’t new, but you need to become even better at dividing your projects or goals into tasks and then blocking off time specifically for tackling those tasks.
 Laying the groundwork for your dissertation takes years, and it runs in parallel to the other demands of earning a doctorate.
 Learn this skill early.